Last Updated: September 29, 2023

 - In general women will be better off spraying from the front, while men are better off spraying from the back – for anatomical reasons I’ll let you figure out.

-Now that I’m getting old, I find that my heels will get insanely dry and cracked.
+Now that I’m getting old, I find that my heels will get insanely dry and cracked, especially in the winter.
 So much that it actually hurts – which never happened in my 20’s.

 I grew up with Corelle plates and bowls, and I did not appreciate how awesome they are until I started using other kinds of dishes.
 They stack way more compactly in the cabinet than most dishes, and they are incredibly chip and break resistant.
 We have indeed broken one plate and maybe one bowl over the years, but it takes a pretty big fall onto something really hard like tile to make that happen.
 If you’re tired of bulky dishes that break/chip easily, or you’re looking for a super practical gift for a college graduate, it’s hard to go wrong with this option.